 On Thanksgiving, many people have the tradition of sitting around the dinner table and taking a few minutes to reflect on and share with others what they are thankful for.
-As a psychologist, I was curious, is this just a nice tradition or is there some social or personal benefit to this type of exercise?
-Of course it is a nice tradition.
-However, after investigating the literature, I discovered it is personally and socially advantageous to be thankful.
+Is this just a nice tradition or are there measurable benefits to this type of exercise?

-This is just a very brief overview of these studies and there are a number of other published studies on the benefits of gratitude.
+This is just a very brief overview of these studies and there are a number of other published findings on the benefits of gratitude.
 The take home message is that being grateful is good for you and those around you.
-So on Thanksgiving, be sure to take a little time to actually be thankful.
-Also, even though Thanksgiving is the holiday that such reflection is perhaps most likely, based on the research conducted by Emmons and McCullough, it may be a good idea to take a little time each day to be grateful.
-Have a happy Thanksgiving.
+No need to wait until Thanksgiving.
+Research clearly shows that regular doses of gratitude are good for you and the social world you live in.

 Emmons, R.A. & McCullough, M.E.
 (2003).
 Counting blessings versus burdens: An experimental investigation of gratitude and subjective well-being in daily life.
 Journal of Personality and Social Psychology, 84, 377-389.